Want the best steam generator iron? Quick, simple guide!

 The Morphy Richards 42244 is now quite old, and has now been discontinued in favour of newer models.
 I have included this as a pick because I have had feedback to confirm that visitors to my website are still finding this is a great option for them, mostly because of the extremely competitive price.

 100g continuous output

 Towards the lower end of the market but still very respectable in terms of performance

-If you’re looking for a very low cost solution to your ironing needs, this is the iron for you.
-It’s not going to give you the best performance, nor the most features, but if you’re stepping up from a regular steam iron to a steam generator iron for the first time or if perhaps you have no need for a super high performing iron you should definitely consider this one.
+If you’re looking for a very low cost solution to your ironing needs, this is the product for you.
+It’s not going to give you the best performance, nor the most features, but if you’re stepping up from a regular steam iron to a steam generator iron for the first time or if perhaps you have no need for a super high performing model you should definitely consider this one.

 As far as disadvantages go, a few users have stated that the iron base unit is bulky, and also that the water tank is poorly made and can crack easily when not handled with care.
-Again, you can’t expect the highest quality product at this price level, but I think that this iron is excellent value for money and will not let you down.
+Again, you can’t expect the highest quality product at this price level, but I think that this model is excellent value for money and will not let you down.

 The key to making ironing easy and sometimes even (dare I say it?) enjoyable is to have a steam generator iron.
 If you’re not familiar with the benefits, let me remind you: